-The IVI-RA model is a patient-level simulation that models health outcomes and risks associated with sequences of disease-modifying anti-rheumatic drugs (DMARDs) for individual patients, each with their own characteristics, disease course, and health outcomes.
-The model is designed to be flexible so that:
+Open-Source Value Platform models simulate health outcomes and risks associated with sequences of treatment for individual patients within the model, each with their own characteristics, disease course, and health outcomes.
+The models are designed to be flexible so that:

 - Results can be tailored to the unique characteristics (e.g., age, gender, disease activity) of specific populations of interest to a specific user;

-- A range of modeling approaches based on the prior academic literature (384 possible models structures) can be selected, analyzed, and debated;
+- A range of modeling approaches based on the prior academic literature can be selected, analyzed, and debated;

 - Important values such as drug prices can be easily edited;

-- Users can consider components not usually included in value models—for example, the value of available treatments to the currently healthy and treatment attributes such as mode of administration.
+- Users can consider components not usually included in value models—for example, the value of available treatments to the currently healthy, the value of hope, and treatment attributes such as mode of administration.

 Application in Value Assessment

-The IVI-RA model currently supports two approaches to value-oriented decision analysis: cost-effectiveness analysis and multi-criteria decision analysis.
+Open-Source Value Platform models currently support two approaches to value-oriented decision analysis: cost-effectiveness analysis and multi-criteria decision analysis.

 Cost-effectiveness analysis is a well-established approach for comparing the cost and benefits of alternative treatments.
 The benefits of treatment are typically assessed using the quality-adjusted life year (QALY), a measure that combines a patient’s life expectancy and quality of life.
 In cases where one treatment may be more likely to improve patient health, but also costs more than another, cost-effectiveness analysis is one quantitative approach for trading off health gains and cost.
 Decision-makers must determine how much they would be willing to pay for additional health benefits (i.e., the value of a QALY) and a treatment is deemed cost-effective if its cost per QALY is less than the decision-makers willingness to pay threshold.